 The Ohio Supreme Court struck down the maps, holding that they were partisan gerrymanders that violated the Ohio Constitution.
-The court ordered the Commission to adopt new plans that comply with the constitution, which were then also struck down by the court for failing to comply with the constitution.
-The Commission’s third set and fourth of plans were similarly struck down by the state Supreme Court.
-For its fifth try, the Commission resubmitted the third set of plans (which the Ohio Supreme Court already struck down).
-Unsurprisingly, the court also blocked these maps and ordered the Commission to submit a sixth set of maps by June 3, which it failed to do.
+The court ordered the commission to adopt new plans that comply with the constitution, which were then also struck down by the court for failing to comply with the constitution.
+The commission’s third set and fourth of plans were similarly struck down by the state Supreme Court.
+For its fifth try, the commission resubmitted the third set of plans (which the Ohio Supreme Court already struck down).
+Unsurprisingly, the court also blocked these maps and ordered the commission to submit a sixth set of maps by June 3, which it failed to do.

 The Republicans defend their actions: Phillip Strach argued on behalf of the Republican legislators on the Ohio Redistricting Commission, Senate President Matt Huffman and House Speaker Robert Cupp.
 He said that the commissioners complied with the Ohio Constitution and that Section 6 is not mandatory and not applicable to a four-year map.
 Erik Clark defended the Ohio Redistricting Commission at oral argument.
 He argued, similar to the Republican legislators, that Article XI only requires an “attempt” and the court only has jurisdiction to hear violations of neutral redistricting principles.